Learning about cognitive distortions

 If you wish to be tagged in the posts, please fill out this form.

 Series now open for participation.
 Complete all prompts given in the posts and submit the series evaluation form to earn a certificate.
-Deadline is November 30, 2024.
+The deadline is January 12, 2025.

 All the posts made so far are linked below: